eclipse/adore/documentation/technical_reference_manual/system_and_development/building.md

+# Building
+This is a general guide on how to build components within ADORe

+For a deep dive into the ADORe build system see:
+[system_and_development/build_system.md]

-# Building components within ADORe
+##  Building components within ADORe
 In general every module in ADORe offers the following general build related make targets/recipes: `make help`, `make build`, `make clean`, and `make test`.
 To discover what targets/recipes are provided by a given module navigate to the module and run: `make help`

 ## ADORe Core
 On first invocation all of the ADORe CLI with `make cli` **only** core modules